 2. Can I come for just part of the week?

-In honor of our final Catsklls KlezKamp and our 30th anniversary, we are allowing partial attendance for a special Shabbos Weekend.
+In honor of our final KlezKamp and 30th Anniversary, we are allowing partial attendance for a special Shabbos Weekend from dinnertime on 12/26 through lunchtime on 12/28.
 See registration form.

 3. Is the food kosher?